Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-\end{linenomath*} where $\alpha$ and $\beta$ are population-level regression coefficients describing the mean merchantable volume across all plots at the onset of the annual FIA program (i.e., $t=0$, intercept-term), and the average annual change in mean merchantable volume across all plots (slope-term), respectively.
-The error term $\epsilon_{hij}$ is assumed normally-distributed with zero mean and variance $\varsigma^{2}$.
-We allow regression coefficients to vary by stratum via the inclusion of $\alpha_{h}$ and $\beta_{h}$, and by plot via the inclusion of $\alpha_{hi}$ and $\beta_{hi}$, defined as \begin{linenomath*}
+\end{linenomath*} where $\alpha_{hi}$ is a plot-level intercept term describing the mean merchantable volume at plot $i$, belonging to stratum $h$, in 1999 (i.e., onset of the annual FIA program, $t=0$), and $\beta_{hi}$ is a plot-level slope term describing the average annual change in mean merchantable volume at plot $i$, belonging to stratum $h$, over the period 1999-2019.
+The error term $\epsilon_{hij}$ is assumed normally-distributed with zero mean and constant variance.